 One of your loudest groups on campus is the Regent Royals Cheerleaders!
-This team strives to energize and motivate Regent athletes to perform to the best of their ability, for the glory of God.
-The cheer team seeks to promote a spirit of community and athletic excellence and encourage both their team and the Regent student body.
+This team strives to energize and motivate Regent athletes to perform to the best of their ability for the glory of God.
+The cheer team seeks to promote a spirit of community and athletic excellence, encouraging both the Royals teams and the Regent student body.

 At the start of the 2019 fall season, the cheer team welcomed six freshmen into their ranks.
 Jennifer says, “Each person that is on the team embodies something so special and has a gift to share.
 Each girl represents a different piece of Regent.”

-According to freshman Jamie Meador, this community is coming together well.
-“We are a family.”
-She remarks, “We can always count on each other to be strong and supportive.”
+According to freshman Jamie Meador, this community is well underway.
+“We are a family,” she remarked.
+“We can always count on each other to be strong and supportive.”

 Though the cheering season has just begun, the team has already made several appearances in public to pursue its mission of encouraging Regent students-athletes in Christ.